Reviews of Fiverr: buyer & seller perspectives (2020)

 The old adage “you get what you pay for” certainly comes to mind when you’re dealing with $5 freelance services, right?
 Don’t worry, Fiverr has some strong checks and balances in place to make sure that both buyers and sellers are safe.

-As you can see in the image below; this seller that I’m considering using for a logo design project has over 5,000 reviews with a 4.9 overall rating– so I feel pretty confident in their ability to complete this gig.
+As you can see in the image below; this seller that I’m considering using for a logo design project has over 5,000 reviews with a 4.9 overall rating– so I feel pretty confident in their ability to complete the gig.

 My Experience With Fiverr as a Buyer

-I’ve helped many businesses with their digital marketing, so, I’m often assigned big projects that have itty-bitty budgets.
+I’ve helped many small businesses with their digital marketing, so, I’m often assigned big projects that have itty-bitty budgets.
 Since I discovered this site in 2012, I have successfully delivered dozens of projects under budget by utilizing the services of Fiverr’s freelancers.

-In the past 8 years I have used Fiverr to help me with projects including graphic design, data entry, and video production.
+In the past 8 years I have used Fiverr to help me with projects including graphic design, data entry, and promotional video production.
 I can honestly say that by using Fiverr’s freelancers, I have saved thousands of dollars.

-My favorite gig that has saved me the most money over the years is voiceover actors!
+My favorite gig that has saved me the most money over the years is for voice over actors!
 I don’t have an exact dollar amount, but I have definitely saved thousands of dollars by using Fiverr sellers as the voice talent for dozens of marketing videos that I’ve produced for my clients.
 Fiverr has given me the ability to work with professional voice over artists (some of which have national credits) for a fraction of the price that I would have paid otherwise.

 However, Fiverr is not a platform that’s exclusive to professionals or marketers.
 In fact, it can be useful for just about anyone.
 For instance, it might be nice to have some custom invitations made for a birthday party, or some personalized t-shirts for a bachelorette party.
 Maybe you need some tutoring to learn a foreign language, or you want a custom logo for your fantasy football team?